 Thandai Kulfi can be served as an after meal frozen dessert.
 Or It can also be served as a party snack along with masala mathri, Shakkarpara, Chakli, chaat, palak pakora, Mawa Gujiya, Moong Dal Namkeen,, kachori, samosa, or mirchi vada.

-What are important tips and tricks to make no-cook thandai kulfi?
+Important tips and tricks to make no-cook thandai kulfi

 Tip 1.
 I added 1/2 cup of thandai powder in this recipe, but you can add thandai masala powder as per your preference.